jordybronowicki37/befit-bot/README.md

 <details>
   <summary>Create session</summary>

   > With this command you can create a session.
-With a session you can group subsequent logs and get an overview of your
+With a session, you can group sequential logs and get an overview of your
   > entire workout.
 A session will get automatically finished when there is no log created for at least an hour.
   > See [session-status](#session-status) for the possible states that a session can be in.
   >